willothy/flatten.nvim/README.md

 The only reason 'alternate' isn't the default is to avoid breaking people's configs.
 It may become the default at some point if that's something that people ask for (e.g., open an issue if you want that, or comment on one if it exists).

 Note that when opening a file in blocking mode, such as a git commit, the terminal will be inaccessible.
-You can get the filetype from the bufnr or filetype arguments of the `post_open` callback to only close the terminal for blocking files, and the `block_end` callback to reopen it afterwards.
+You can get the filetype from the bufnr or filetype arguments of the `post_open` hook to only close the terminal for blocking files, and the `block_end` hook to reopen it afterwards.

 Here's my setup for toggleterm, including an autocmd to automatically close a git commit buffer on write: